 The first Ogemaw Township Hall was built in 1916.
 A half acre was purchased for four hundred dollars.
 Later a new hall was built where the current hall stands.
 This original hall was used until 1956 when the building was purchased and moved and construction on the new hall began.
 An addition was put on to the current hall in the late 1970's and has since been remodeled as well.

 There have been five schools in Ogemaw Township: Ogemaw Springs, Pleasant Hill, Harcourt School, St. Joseph's Catholic School, and Ogemaw Hills Christian School.
 St. Joseph began building a new elementary school in 1960, which was also when they closed their high school.
 In 1965 two of the public schools in Ogemaw Township were closed and the students were transferred into the West Branch School District.
 Ogemaw Hills Christian School was built in 1997 and opened in the fall of 1998 with grades K-6.
-They have added one grade per year and now have K-12.
+Ogemaw Hills School is now closed and has been turned into a Free Health Clinic.
 In 2002, St. Joseph added on to the elementary school.

 St. Joseph Catholic Church is considered to be a historical site in Ogemaw Township at the corner of M-30 and M-55.
 On July 4, 1889 the cornerstone of the church edifice was laid.
 The church was completed and dedicated on July 1, 1891.
 The first rectory was completed in 1895.
 The foundation for the school and nun's home was started in 1910.
 In the coming years, Calvary Baptist Church was built on Minzer Court and Ogemaw Hills Free Methodist Church was built on the corner of M-55 and Gray Rd.